Keshia Knight Pulliam: Career

 Knight Pulliam made her professional debut at 9 months old, in a national print advertisement for Johnson & Johnson baby products.
 At age 3, she appeared on Sesame Street.
 In 1984, she was cast as Rudy Huxtable on the NBC sitcom The Cosby Show, a role she played until the series ended in 1992.
 In 1986, Knight Pulliam became one of the youngest actresses to be nominated for an Emmy Award, receiving a nomination at age 6 for Outstanding Supporting Actress in A Comedy Series.
 She continued working, appearing in television commercials and TV shows, and making her feature film debut in The Last Dragon (1985).
 She also appeared in the movies Polly and its sequel Polly: Comin' Home! with her Cosby Show co-star Phylicia Rashad.
 She is ranked at No. 27 in VH1's list of the "100 Greatest Kid Stars".

 Knight Pulliam won a celebrity version of Fear Factor in September 2002.
 She also won a celebrity version of The Weakest Link, and participated in Celebrity Mole: Yucatan.
 In 2004, she appeared in Chingy's music video for "One Call Away".
 In 2005, she played Darnelle in Beauty Shop with Queen Latifah.
 Knight Pulliam performed in Donald Gray's play The Man of Her Dreams in the fall of 2006 in St. Louis.
 In 2008, she joined the cast of Tyler Perry's House of Payne as Miranda, the new wife of Calvin Payne.
 The role earned her the 2009 and 2010 NAACP Image Awards for Outstanding Supporting Actress in a Comedy Series.
 In 2009, she played Candace "Candy" Washington-Collins in the film Madea Goes to Jail.
 Knight Pulliam appeared in Tank's 2010 music video for his cover of "I Can't Make You Love Me", playing his love interest.

 In 2011, commenting on the fact that only white actors had won Golden Globe Awards that year, she said: "I think that there is definitely work to be done.
 It can always be more diverse.
 We live in a very multicultural and global society.
 More needs to be done to increase the representation of all people and really show the world for what it is.
 It’s not just one color."

 In 2013, she was a contestant on the ABC celebrity diving show Splash.
 She was first to be eliminated.
 In 2015, Knight Pulliam was a contestant on the NBC show The Celebrity Apprentice Season 7 and was the first contestant eliminated after being the losing project manager for her team.
 In 2018, Knight Pulliam was a HouseGuest on the first season of the CBS series Celebrity Big Brother, where she was the second person evicted out of the house, on Day 13.

+In 2026, Knight Pulliam competed in the HGTV series Totally 90s House while being partnered with fellow actors, Matthew Lawrence and Melissa Joan Hart.